plutov/packagemain/12-go-kit-1/README.md

 ```

 Then we need to run a command to generate a service, it will create the service boilerplate, service middleware and endpoint code.
-It also create `cmd/` package to run our service.
+It also creates `cmd/` package to run our service.

 ```
 kit generate service users --dmw